 If you are looking for a fun, thrilling and exciting fishing experience, look no further than fishing for Dorado in Quepos.
 Not only do this fish put on an excellent display, but a tough challenge as well.
 You will certainly enjoy it.

 Dorado Fishing Season in Costa Rica

 You won’t be short of opportunities to hook Dorado when fishing in Quepos.
 This species of fish is available all year round.
 Thus, it doesn’t matter what season you visit us, you won’t be missing out.
 Dorado fishing successes often occur while trolling for billfish and you can find Dorado (mahi mahi) here most of the year.
 May usually brings more as the Costa Rican rivers start to flow heavy from the mountain rain run off, bringing down a lot of debris into the ocean.
 This creates what we call “trash lines” where the Dorado like to hang around looking to ambush smaller prey.

 Ballyhoo, Islander skirted ballyhoo, artificial lures in the 10-15 inch range.

 Troll with up to 5-6 baited/lure lines and two teaser (hookless) lures, and an additional standby rod on deck fully loaded with bait.
 Dorado are fast and will come in at crazy angles to hit the bait.
-They tend to be quite acrobatic jumpers giving you a real colorful show. strikes will come between 40-80 feet back of the boat most times.
+They tend to be quite acrobatic jumpers giving you a very colorful show.
+Strikes happen between 40-80 feet at the back of the boat, most times.
 Stand up to fight these spectacular colorful fighters.
 Dorado average size is 15-30 pounds and some 40 or 50 pounds being considered large bull Dorado.
 The all-tackle Dorado fishing record is currently 88 pounds.